Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Community-based corrections programs are alternatives to traditional incarceration that propose a way to rehabilitate inmates and provide them with a more well-rounded life.
 These programs are more often used when the inmate isn’t violent or if the offender has served their time and is on parole.

-Proponents of community corrections believe these programs to be more effective than prison time in many cases, as a community-based approach humanizes inmates and gives them responsibilities to care for others in the area where they live and work.
+Proponents of community corrections believe these programs are more effective than prison time in many cases, as a community-based approach humanizes inmates and gives them the responsibility to care for others in the area where they live and work.

-As the prison population has grown in the U.S., many states have begun implementing corrections programs with the goal of reducing recidivism rates and keeping people from returning to prison.
-These programs offer participants opportunities for reintegration into society and access to education, employment, healthcare services and mental health care.
+As the prison population has grown in the U.S., many states have begun implementing corrections programs to reduce recidivism rates and keep people from returning to prison.
+These programs offer participants opportunities for reintegration into society and access to education, employment, healthcare services, and mental health care.

 Community-based corrections programs are designed to address the needs of incarcerated people and the communities where they live.
 The programs may strive for objectives such as: